hashicorp/terraform-github-actions/README.md

 # Terraform GitHub Actions
-These official Terraform GitHub Actions allow you to run `terraform fmt`, `validate` and `plan` on your pull requests to help you review and validate Terraform changes.
+These official Terraform GitHub Actions allow you to run `terraform fmt`, `validate`, `plan` and `apply` on your pull requests to help you review, validate and apply Terraform changes.

 ## Getting Started
 To get started, check out our documentation: [https://www.terraform.io/docs/github-actions/getting-started/](https://www.terraform.io/docs/github-actions/getting-started/).